Entry Details

 Submitting Your Entries

-To begin, click Entry Portal—you’ll find it in the green navigation bar.
-Click Profile Setup to create your sign-in credentials.
-(Your sign-in is unique to the IHAF Awards; it is not the same as your IHAF member login.)
+To begin, click Entry Portal in the green navigation bar.
+Enter your email address and password to create your login.
+This login is unique to the IHAF Awards; it is not the same as your member login on the IHAF website.

-Once signed in, you should be automatically routed to your dashboard.
-From there, select Create Entry in the green box in the middle of the page.
-For each entry, select the appropriate category and provide the details below:
+Once signed in, you should be automatically be routed to your dashboard.
+From there, select the Start Entry button in the bottom-left corner of the page.
+For each entry, choose In-House Creativity Awards as the program, then select the appropriate Entry Category and provide the details below:

-• Entry Title: Brief name of the piece you are submitting, up to 15 words (Do not enter the file name here.)
+• Entry Title: Name of the piece you are submitting, under 10 words.
+(Please do not enter the file name here.)

 • Member Status: IHAF members receive discounted pricing on awards entries.
-Be sure to indicate your status at time of registration.
+Be sure to indicate your status on your submission.
 Unsure if your company is an IHAF member?
 Check our directory at ihaforum.org/membership-directory.

 • Permissions: Specify whether IHAF has permission to publicize your participation in our awards competition and/or showcase your submitted work beyond displaying it at the IHAF Awards Show.